nonyeomd/nonyeomd/README.md

-## Performance Coach, Business Partner
+## Research and Development, Business Partner

-Nonye is a performance coach and business partner who utilizes her deep understanding of operations to enhance behavioral insights and power corporate culture.
+Nonye is a research and development specialist who utilizes her deep understanding of human nature to enhance business intelligence and power corporate culture.

-She is deeply committed to being part of a mission that supports excellence in business enablement and human resources.
-The most valuable experience that she brings to your mission is her background in health and wellness, electric vehicles and artificial intelligence.
+She is deeply committed to being part of a mission that supports excellence in enablement and human resources.
+The most valuable experience that she brings to your mission is her background in health and wellness, human data and devices.

-As a future leader in workforce internal mobility, Nonye is dedicated to strengthening your global brand by leveraging the power of a healthy, dynamic and engaged workforce.
+As a future leader in workforce innovation, Nonye is dedicated to strengthening your global brand by leveraging the power of a healthy, dynamic and enrolled workforce.

 Nonye is young, influential and agile.
-She has the capacity to perform the emotional labor needed to re-align the ideas, processes, and products behind our traditional people operations systems and data collection methods.
+She has the capacity to perform the emotional labor needed to re-align the algorithms, incentives, and products behind our traditional human resources systems.
 Her leadership style is collaborative, conversational and rationally compassionate.

-Nonye is looking for a driven team that has the power to build dynamic, data-driven performance evaluation functions so that together we can fuel internal mobility with intuitive tools and powerful initiatives.
+Nonye is looking for a driven team that has the power to build data-driven performance form factors so to fuel internal mobility.